Hip Dysplasia Prevention: Supplements & Safe Exercise

 Protecting the Hips

 While genetics load the gun, environment pulls the trigger.
-How you raise your puppy in the first 12 months dramatically impacts their orthopedic future.
+How you raise your puppy—specifically controlling growth through nutrition—dramatically impacts their orthopedic future.

 The Rule of “Growth Plates”